 - 6. Enforcement of pay growth limits is devolved to the Northern Ireland Executive.
-With the Executive's endorsement, the Minister for Finance and Personnel is responsible for the approval of pay remits for most of the staff groups in bodies within the wider public sector in Northern Ireland within the broad parameters of public sector pay policy . - 7.
-As with all aspects of public expenditure, responsibility for value for money and all regularity issues associated with pay remits sits with the relevant departmental Accounting Officer.
-In practical terms, this must be evidenced by all proposed remits (and supporting evidence) being approved by the Departmental Finance Directorate before being formally submitted to DFP Supply.
+With the Executive's endorsement, the Finance Minister is responsible for the approval of pay remits for most of the staff groups in bodies within the wider public sector in Northern Ireland within the broad parameters of public sector pay policy 5. - 7.
+As with all aspects of public expenditure, responsibility for value for money and all regularity issues associated with pay remits sits with the relevant Departmental Accounting Officer.
+In practical terms, this must be evidenced by all proposed remits (and supporting evidence) being approved by the Departmental Finance Directorate before being formally submitted to DoF Supply.
 This includes ensuring that the calculations and information supporting the pay remits are accurate and complete.
-DFP expects that pay remits that breach pay parameters as outlined in paragraphs 28 and 29 of this FD letter would be approved by the departmental Minister prior to submission to DFP Supply. - 8.
-It is DFP's responsibility to provide advice on pay policy and information requirements as well as to challenge departments when we believe the policy has not been implemented properly.
-Technical quality assurance of the pay remit business case and pro forma will be provided by DFP Strategic Policy Division (SPD), which is responsible for monitoring the application of public sector pay policy.
+DoF expects that pay remits that breach pay parameters as outlined in paragraphs 28 to 31 of this FD letter would be approved by the departmental Minister prior to submission to DoF Supply6. - 8.
+It is DoF's responsibility to provide advice on pay policy and information requirements as well as to challenge departments when we believe the policy has not been implemented properly.
+Technical quality assurance of the pay remit business case and pro forma will be provided by DoF Strategic Policy Division (SPD), which is responsible for monitoring the application of public sector pay policy.
 SPD also provides advice and liaises (where required and with the agreement of the Finance Minister) with HM Treasury/Cabinet Office.
-DFP Supply will have responsibility for liaising with Departments on pay approvals, acting upon the advice of and in co-operation with DFP SPD.
+DoF Supply will have responsibility for liaising with departments on pay approvals, acting upon the advice of and in co-operation with DoF SPD.
 Supply will also consider whether pay remits raise associated issues in relation to the control of public expenditure, affordability, departmental delegations and the need for wider Supply approvals.

-&lt;sup>2 This includes staff employed in Stranmillis University College and St. Mary's University College.
+2 This includes staff employed in Stranmillis University College and St. Mary's University College.

-&lt;sup>3 Ministerial appointments are excluded from the process on the grounds that the Minister agreed their specific remuneration package upon appointment.
+3 Ministerial appointments are excluded from the process on the grounds that the Minister agreed their specific remuneration package upon appointment.
 However, contractual conditions of all new appointments should still include adherence to the principles of public sector pay policy.

-&lt;sup>4 Most North South Bodies adopt the Civil Service pay agreements of the jurisdiction in which staff work.
-Increases (or otherwise) for Northern Ireland staff are approved by the Department of Finance and Personnel.
+4 Most North South Bodies adopt the Civil Service pay agreements of the jurisdiction in which staff work.
+Increases (or otherwise) for Northern Ireland staff are approved by the Department of Finance.

-&lt;sup>5 Although some select cases may be referred to HM Treasury where they raise significant 'repercussive' issues.
+5 Although some select cases may be referred to HM Treasury where they raise significant 'repercussive' issues.

-&lt;sup>6 For instance, if the Increase for Staff in Post exceeds the 1% limit and where there is no clear legal/contractual entitlement to this.
+6 For instance, if the Increase for Staff in Post exceeds the 1% limit and where there is no clear legal/contractual entitlement or other justification to this.